Woodworking Tool Tips!

 |

 I want to get one of your Wood Slicer bandsaw blades for an old Walker-Turner bandsaw I bought not long ago, but I don't know what length to order.
-Do you know what will fit my saw?
+What size bandsaw blade do I need?

 Most bandsaws will accept a range of blade lengths, sometimes with as much as 2" difference between the shortest and longest blades that the saw can use.
 If you don't have a blade to measure, or if you simply want to know if a 93" blade will fit a saw rated to handle 92", here's how to determine the range of lengths you can expect to mount on your saw.